peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 #### Workflow 2: Audit an Experiment

 This workflow provides a read-only, detailed completeness report for an experiment without performing any modifications.
 The `audit_experiment.ps1` wrapper calls `experiment_manager.py` with the `--verify-only` flag.
+The full audit report, including subprocess outputs, is also saved to `audit_log.txt` within the audited directory.

 {{diagram:docs/diagrams/architecture_workflow_2_audit_experiment.mmd | scale=2.5 | width=111%}}

 ##### Interpreting the Audit Report
 The audit script is the primary diagnostic tool for identifying issues in a failed or incomplete experiment.
 It outputs a summary table with a high-level status for each replication run.
 The `Details` column provides granular error codes that pinpoint the exact problem.
+The final `Audit Result` and `Recommendation` suggest the next steps, if any.

 **VALIDATED**
 The run is complete and all checks passed.
 No action is needed.

 **INVALID_NAME**
 The run directory name is malformed and does not match the required `run_*_sbj-NN_trl-NNN` pattern.
-The folder must be renamed.
+The folder must be renamed or repaired via a `run_experiment.ps1` initiated process.

 **CONFIG_ISSUE**
 The run's `config.ini.archived` is missing, corrupted, or lacks required keys.
-This requires manual inspection or migration.
+This typically indicates a legacy experiment requiring **migration**.

 **QUERY_ISSUE**
 There is a problem with the fundamental input files needed for an LLM session, such as missing query files or trial manifests.
-This requires repair by running `run_experiment.ps1`.
+This requires **repair** by running `run_experiment.ps1` (or `migrate_experiment.ps1` if legacy).

 **RESPONSE_ISSUE**
 The query files are intact, but one or more corresponding LLM response files are missing.
-This is typically caused by an interrupted run and is repaired by running `run_experiment.ps1`.
+This is typically caused by an interrupted run and requires **repair** by running `run_experiment.ps1` (or `migrate_experiment.ps1` if legacy).

 **ANALYSIS_ISSUE**
 All core data files (queries, responses) are present, but there is a problem with derivative artifacts like analysis files, summary CSVs, or the final report.
-This can be fixed by running `update_experiment.ps1` (`--reprocess`).
+This requires an **update** (reprocessing) and can be fixed by running `update_experiment.ps1`.

 The `Details` string provides specific error flags, such as `MANIFESTS_INCOMPLETE`, `QUERY_RESPONSE_INDEX_MISMATCH`, or `REPORT_INCOMPLETE_METRICS`, which help diagnose the root cause quickly.